redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 <H1> DSS optimisation scenarios </H1>

-Notes on Optimisation, SLA and test environment types

-Optimisations are:
+This file describes how to test the DSS optimisations; this includes: the setup of the test environment, the simulation of SLA violations and the scenarios used for testing.

+Videos about the optimisations can be found on the Pledger [official YouTube channel](https://www.youtube.com/channel/UCXV6V9rJ0ZvWhXeoWvDsArQ)

+<h2>List of the optimisations implemented by the DSS:</h2>

-- 'resource': this optimisation changes the Apps *reserved resources* using the App **requests limits**, like follows:
+1. '**resource**': this optimisation changes the Apps *reserved resources* using the App **requests limits**, like follows:
     - whenever a SLA violation is received about a SLA which is dependent on resources; if used resources are **close to the resource limits** they are **increased**
     - if no SLA violations are received for some time; if resources used are **far below resource limits**, they are **decreased**.
   Depending on the resources availability and the deployment preferences, the DSS:
     - scales App up/out (if resources need to be increased and there are resources available)
     - scales App down/in (if App is on the edge and resources need to be decreased)
     - offloads App from edge to cloud (if App is on the edge, resources need to be increased and there are no resources available on the edge)
     - offloads App from cloud to edge (if App is on the cloud, resources need to be decreased and there are now resources available on the edge)

-- 'offloading': a simplified version of 'resource' optimisation where the Apps are offloaded to the cloud, then back to the edge depending on the SLA violations BUT without changing the reserved resources.
+2. '**offloading': a simplified version of 'resource' optimisation where the Apps are offloaded to the cloud, then back to the edge depe**nding on the SLA violations BUT without changing the reserved resources.
 The actual resource usage of the App is IGNORED.
-- 'scaling': a simplified version of 'resource' optimisation where the Apps are scaled up/out, then scale down/in depending on the SLA violations BUT without changing the reserved resources.
+3. '**scaling**': a simplified version of 'resource' optimisation where the Apps are scaled up/out, then scale down/in depending on the SLA violations BUT without changing the reserved resources.
 The actual resource usage of the App is IGNORED.
-- 'latency': this optimisation reduces the App latency in a two-tier cloud-edge infrastructure using the ECODA  algorithm that is run periodically to check the parameters it relies on: reserved resources, priorities, startup times, cloud/edge resource capacity and cloud->edge latency
+4. '**latency**': this optimisation reduces the App latency in a two-tier cloud-edge infrastructure using the ECODA  algorithm that is run periodically to check the parameters it relies on: reserved resources, priorities, startup times, cloud/edge resource capacity and cloud->edge latency
-- 'resource_latency': this optimisation combines 'resources' and 'latency' together: **resource limits** are dynamically changed as in "resource" and ECODA is used to reduce latency
+5. '**resource_latency**': this optimisation combines 'resources' and 'latency' together: **resource limits** are dynamically changed as in "resource" and ECODA is used to reduce latency
-- 'latency_faredge': this optimisation reduces the App latency in a three-tier cloud-edge-faredge infrastructure using the TTODA algorithm that is run periodically to check the parameters it relies on: reserved resources, priorities, startup times, cloud/edge/faredge resource capacity and cloud->edge and edge->faredge latencies
+6. '**latency_faredge**': this optimisation reduces the App latency in a three-tier cloud-edge-faredge infrastructure using the TTODA algorithm that is run periodically to check the parameters it relies on: reserved resources, priorities, startup times, cloud/edge/faredge resource capacity and cloud->edge and edge->faredge latencies
-- 'resource_latency_faredge': this optimisation combines 'resources' and 'latency_faredge' together: **resource limits** are dynamically changed as in "resource" and TTODA is used to reduce latency
+7. '**resource_latency_faredge**': this optimisation combines 'resources' and 'latency_faredge' together: **resource limits** are dynamically changed as in "resource" and TTODA is used to reduce latency

-SLA are:
+<h2>How SLA violations are managed by the DSS</h2>
 - 'active': this SLA is considered as related to resource consumption, so resource increase is managed to reduce violations
 - 'suspend': this SLA is considered as dependent on a major issue (eg., radio failure) which requires to suspend any resource increase/decrease on the related service until this SLA violation is solved
 - 'ignore': this SLA is considered as NOT related to resource consumption, so it is ignored by the DSS